the1lab/1lab/src/Algebra/Group/Concrete.lagda.md

 object mapping is given by taking the `fundamental group`{.Agda ident=π₁B}.
-Since the type underlying a concrete group is a groupoid, this is precisely the [[loop space]] construction, which we already know is functorial--- and takes pointed maps to group homomorphisms.
+Since the type underlying a concrete group is a groupoid, this is precisely the [[loop space]] construction, which we already know is functorial --- and takes pointed maps to group homomorphisms.

 ```agda
 π₁F : Functor (ConcreteGroups ℓ) (Groups ℓ)